 The Test Bench is where autograded tests can be assigned.
 Just click "Add Test Case" to begin.

-Next enter a title and point value for this test, then select a test type.
+Next enter a title and point value for this test.

 Choosing the type of test to use depends on how the code should be evaluated.
 Input/Output can be best for code that produces uniform results, and when the functionality of the code is the most important factor.
 Unit tests are more complex, but allow for a more rigorous check of the methodology of the code.
 Bash tests can be easier to write than unit tests, and look primarily at the functionality of the code.